In this guide, we’ll break down one of the biggest challenges researchers face when it comes to surveying an audience — response bias.

 In addition, the ‘don’t know’ option can be a valuable data set of its own and can prove useful throughout subsequent analysis.

-5) Effective Administration
+5) Effective administration

 As we have seen, several forms of response bias can be caused by participants being influenced by the researchers themselves, or the motives behind the survey.
 This makes every aspect of the administration of the survey crucial to its success.
+The following are important steps every survey should follow:

 Researchers must remain neutral at all times